Kvnyu/elixir_data_structures_meetup_talk/ds_elixir.md

 So in this way, the Hash array mapped trie can effectively use old data structures when creating new ones, without mutating the old data structures

-* If you follow the paths down in the trie for A, you can see that it is unchanged - there is no way for it to reache the new paths created by b.
+* If you follow the paths down in the trie for A, you can see that it is unchanged - there is no way for it to reach the new paths created by b.

 * B on the other hand has access to the nodes in A, as well as the new value inserted for "elsa".